cloudfoundry/log-cache/README.md

 Each sub-group may contain many source-ids.
 Each requester (identified by a `requester_id`) will receive an equal subset of the shard group.
 A sub-group ensures that each requester receives envelopes for the given source-ids grouped together (and not spread across other requesters).
+When setting a shard-group, an `arg` can also be provided.
+This arg will be returned when reading back from the group.
+This gives context as to what data has been read.

 ##### Request Body